 The CABK organises more than ten lectures each year.
-A Spring Conference is held in London, and an Autumn Conference in the Midlands.
+A Spring Conference is held in London or elsewhere, and an Autumn Conference in the Midlands.
 A Social Evening, also with a speaker, is held during the National Honey Show.

 The CABK was founded in its present form in 1945 by members of the British Beekeepers’ Association and is a specialist member association of the BBKA.

 Most members of the CABK are also members of their county or district beekeeping associations.
 The role of the CABK is complementary to the local associations.

 Single membership: £15, Dual membership (2 at same address) : £18, Corporate membership: £20.

 Membership runs for a year from January 1st.
 Subscriptions paid by new members on or after the first day of October cover the period to 31st December the following year.

 Purchase Membership Online.

 If you would prefer to pay by Direct Debit, we can now set those up via the GoCardless website at: https://pay.gocardless.com/AL00033AG50SNV